Key takeaways

 An eLearning developer’s day-to-day work falls into a few overlapping areas.
 The mix varies by team and project, but most developers spend their time on a combination of:

-• Collaborating with instructional designers, graphic designers, project managers, and SMEs to keep the build aligned with the design.
+- Collaborating with instructional designers, graphic designers, project managers, and Subject Matter Experts (SMEs) to keep the build aligned with the design.

 A common confusion: “eLearning developer” sometimes means a coder who builds learning platforms or LMSs, and sometimes means a course builder who works inside authoring tools.
 Most of the time the role refers to the second.
 Coders who build learning platforms are usually called software engineers or learning engineers.